digitalwave/ftwrunner/README.md

 I help to maintain the code of [ModSecurity](https://www.modsecurity.org) (especially the [libmodsecurity3](https://github.com/SpiderLabs/ModSecurity)).
 A most important goal that get the state that the [CRS](https://coreruleset.org) can work together with libmodsecurity3, without errors: false positives and not working rules.

-[CRS](https://github.com/SpiderLabs/owasp-modsecurity-crs) has a very good tool to test all of the rules, it's called [ftw](https://github.com/CRS-support/ftw), but it works only with the Apache webserver - and consequently a HTTP server is required.
-Ftw uses [set of tests](https://github.com/SpiderLabs/owasp-modsecurity-crs/tree/v3.2/dev/util/regression-tests/tests), which are divided to different sections, represented the attack type.
+[CRS](https://github.com/SpiderLabs/owasp-modsecurity-crs) has a very good tool to test all of the rules, it's called [ftw](https://github.com/CRS-support/ftw), but it works only with the Apache webserver - consequently a HTTP server is required.
+Ftw uses [sets of tests](https://github.com/SpiderLabs/owasp-modsecurity-crs/tree/v3.2/dev/util/regression-tests/tests), which are divided to different sections, represented the attack type.
 Each section has a multiple test files, which represented the rules: every file named by the rule id.
 And finally, all ruleset has one or more test.

 These tests had written in [YAML](https://yaml.org/) format.